eProsima/vulcanexus/docs/rst/tutorials/hri/hri_installation.rst

 It will also add to the ``bashrc`` any paths or environment variables needed for proper operation.

 Note that this script installs apt packages and python packages via pip.
-In case a virtual environment is desired, make sure to use the arg ``--venv`` pointing to the root directory of your virtual environment.
+In case a virtual environment is desired, make sure to use the argument ``--venv`` pointing to the root directory of your virtual environment.

 .. code-block:: bash